For people in their 60s, 70s and 80s

 Common worries

 "I've never done yoga before."
-Beginners are warmly welcomed in every class.
+Beginners are welcome in every class.
 There is no jargon and no expectation that you'll know the names of the postures.

 "I have arthritis / a dodgy knee / a tricky back / a new hip."
 Tell Penny before the class so she can suggest modifications.
-Many regular students come precisely because gentle yoga helps them manage these things.
+If you are managing a condition, please also speak to your GP or physiotherapist about whether group exercise is right for you at the moment.

 "I might be the oldest there."
 You almost certainly won't be.
 The classes lean towards a mature group, and that is part of why they are so welcoming.